 - Basic Repair Kit - You can't fix everything by the side of the road but not all breakdowns require the day to end.

 Flying with your bike

-However, make sure that the combined weight of your luggage does not exceed you allowance.
-Although you may have paid an excess for your bike its weight may be added to the weight of your hold luggage and there can be a penalty for any kg's over the allowance.
+Make sure that the combined weight of your luggage does not exceed your allowance.
+Although you may have paid an excess for your bike, its weight may be added to the weight of your hold luggage and there can be a penalty for any kg over the allowance.

 Packing your bike for a flight

-- Handlebars and pedals must be fixed sideways against the frame or removed; and
+- Handlebars and pedals must be fixed sideways against the frame or removed.

 - Tyres should be deflated slightly to reduce the risk of damage.

 If you're transporting your bike, you should also check out your travel insurance arrangements.
 A lot of travel insurance companies will not cover your bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
 Check out your household insurance policy to see whether it can be covered as 'contents away from home'.
 There may be a slight surcharge for this option, but it's potentially better than having to fork out for a new bit of kit, or a brand new bike.

 Bike packing options: